Spring dietary changes

 5. Start planting some herbs and salad greens in your garden or in pots.
 Fresh herbs are a great way to add plant variety to your weeks meals.

 6. Snack from your fridge.
-This usually means healthier choices, such as vege sticks with hummus (see our cauliflower hummus recipe HERE), boiled eggs, handful of berries, or a Nourish BAR.
-Prep your fridge to have quick to hand snacks, or make a nut mix in the cupboard ready to grab.
+This usually means healthier choices, such as veggie sticks with hummus (see our cauliflower hummus recipe HERE), boiled eggs, handful of berries, or a Nourish BAR.
+Prep your fridge to have quick to hand snacks like our gut loving One Bars or make a nut mix in the cupboard ready to grab.
 Also great for in the evening when you are hungry whilst prepping dinner.

 7. Reduce heavy carbs and eat light proteins.
 If you have eaten a number of carbs during the winter month, this is a great time to start transitioning to lean protein and more vegetable intake as your source of fuel.
 Light proteins such as chicken breast, wild caught fish and organic tofu or tempeh are great to include each day.